loganpoynterdev/next-js-template/README.md

 # Next.js template with Tailwind CSS Integration

 A simple 2 page Next.js app with an Index and About page, with a shared Navbar component.
+In the server folder you'll find a simple express server.

 Clone the repo:
 1. `git clone "repo"`